gajus/babel-plugin-react-css-modules/README.md

   }
   ```

+### Custom Attribute Mapping

+You can set your own attribute mapping rules using the `attributeNames` option.

+It's an object, where keys are source attribute names and values are destination attribute names.

+For example, the [&lt;NavLink&gt;](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/NavLink.md) component from [React Router](https://github.com/ReactTraining/react-router) has a `activeClassName` attribute to accept an additional class name.
+You can set `"attributeNames": { "activeStyleName": "activeClassName" }` to transform it.

+The default `styleName` -> `className` transformation **will not** be affected by an `attributeNames` value without a `styleName` key.
+Of course you can use `{ "styleName": "somethingOther" }` to change it, or use `{ "styleName": null }` to disable it.

 ## Installation

 When `babel-plugin-react-css-modules` cannot resolve CSS module at a compile time, it imports a helper function (read [Runtime `styleName` resolution](#runtime-stylename-resolution)).
 Therefore, you must install `babel-plugin-react-css-modules` as a direct dependency of the project.